Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Model and Problem Statement

-Based on the dynamics~\eqref{eq:dynamics_rewritten} one can be easily convinced that in order to effectively manipulate the load by controlling its velocity $\mathbf{v}_C$ and angular rate $\omega$ is of fundamental importance that each robot $i$ has an estimate of the constant parameters $m$ and $J$, the time-varying vectors $\mathbf{z}_i(t)$ and $\mathbf{z}_C(t)$, and the quantities to be controlled, i.e., $\mathbf{v}_C(t)$ and $\omega(t)$.
+Inspecting the dynamics~\eqref{eq:dynamics_rewritten}, it is possible to see~\cite{2016b-PetFraDipRiz} that in order to effectively manipulate the load by controlling its velocity $\mathbf{v}_C$ and angular rate $\omega$, it is of fundamental importance that each agent $i$ has an estimate of the constant parameters $m$ and $J$, the time-varying vectors $\mathbf{z}_i(t)$ and $\mathbf{z}_C(t)$, and the quantities to be controlled, i.e., $\mathbf{v}_C(t)$ and $\omega(t)$.

+Finally, the communication network among agents is modeled as a connected undirected graph $\mathcal{G}$, whose both node and link set are assumed to be time-invariant.
+The set $\mathcal{N}_i$ denotes the se of one-hop neighbors of agent $i$ in the communication graph, while $\mathcal{A}$ denotes the graph adjacency matrix.

-We are now ready to formally state the addressed problem: \begin{problem*}[Distributed Estimation for Cooperative Manipulation] Given $n$ robots communicating through an ad-hoc network and manipulating an unkown load $B$; assume that each robot~$i$ can only \begin{enumerate} \item locally measure the velocity $\mathbf{v}_{C_{i}}$ of the contact point $C_{i}$, \item locally know the applied wrench $\mathbf{u}_{i}$ acting on $C_{i}$, \item communicate with its one-hop neighbors denoted with $\mathcal{N}_i$. \end{enumerate} Design a \emph{fully-distributed algorithm} such that each robot~$i$ is able to estimate the following six quantities: \begin{enumerate} \item the (constant) mass $m$ of the load, \item the (constant) rotational inertia $J$ of the load, \item the (time-varying) relative position $\mathbf{z}_i(t)$ of the contact point $C_i$ w.r.t. the contact-points geometric center $G$, \item the (time-varying) relative position $\mathbf{z}_C(t)$ of the CoM of $B$ with respect to $G$, \item the (time-varying) velocity $\mathbf{v}_C(t)$ of the CoM of $B$, and \item the (time-varying) angular rate $\omega(t)$. \end{enumerate} \end{problem*}
+The problem under investigation is formally stated next. \begin{problem*}[Distributed Estimation in Multi-Agent Cooperative Manipulation] Given $n$ agents communicating through an ad-hoc network and manipulating an unkown load $B$; assume that each agent~$i$ can only \begin{enumerate} \item locally measure the velocity $\mathbf{v}_{C_{i}}$ of the contact point $C_{i}$, \item locally know the applied wrench $\mathbf{u}_{i}$ acting on $C_{i}$, \item communicate with its one-hop neighbors in the communication network. \end{enumerate} Design a \emph{fully-distributed algorithm} such that each agent~$i$ is able to estimate the following six quantities: \begin{enumerate} \item the (constant) mass $m$ of the load, \item the (constant) rotational inertia $J$ of the load, \item the (time-varying) relative position $\mathbf{z}_i(t)$ of $C_i$ with respect to the geometric center $G$ of the contact-points, \item the (time-varying) relative position $\mathbf{z}_C(t)$ of the Center of Mass (CoM) $C$ of $B$ with respect to $G$, \item the (time-varying) velocity $\mathbf{v}_C(t)$ of $C$, and \item the (time-varying) angular rate $\omega(t)$ of $B$. \end{enumerate} \end{problem*}

-In this work, we consider a quite strict definition of distributed algorithm that requires that the complexity of the computations performed locally by each robot (in terms of number of elementary operations and size of the input/output data) has to be constant with respect to the number of robots $n$, like it is done, e.g., in~\cite{2013e-RobFraSecBue} and other works.
-A distributed algorithm following this definition is highly scalable with $n$.
+In this work, we consider a strict definition of distributed algorithm, such that it is highly scalable with respect to the number of agents $n$.
+The main requisite of such an algorithm is that the complexity of the computations performed locally by each agent (in terms both of the number of elementary operations and of size of the input/output data) has to be constant with respect to the number of agents $n$~\cite{2013e-RobFraSecBue}.